 This service is provided for children and young people aged 1 – 16 years who have a wide variety of acute and chronic musculoskeletal conditions.
 Referrals are received from Orthopaedic Consultants, GP’s, and Accident and Emergency Fracture Clinics.
-Patients are assessed, provided with treatment programmes and prophylactic advice.
-They are seen in local clinics which are held in Oswestry, Ludlow, Bridgnorth, Shrewsbury, Newport and Telford.
+Patients are assessed, provided with treatment programmes and prophylactic advice or advice and discharge.
+They are seen in local clinics which are held in Ludlow, Bridgnorth, Shrewsbury, Newport, Market Drayton and Telford.

-- A client centred Physiotherapy service to children and young people up to the age of 19 years of age with a physical, neurological, neuromuscular, muscular skeletal and / or developmental impairment
+- A client centred Physiotherapy service to children and young people up to the age of 19 years of age with a physical, neurological, neuromuscular, or developmental impairment

-- An intervention that maximises the individual potential of each child personally, functionally, academically and socially
+- An intervention that maximises the individual functional potential of each child and young person within their capabilities

 - Therapy intervention that works in partnership with the child, parent, family and carers, professionals and voluntary organisations